 Possible — All people must have the ability to actively participate.
 This means we work to identify and remove societal barriers that prohibit participation and implementation of policies.

 Probable — People must want, and should be encouraged, to take part in the political process.

 Powerful — Too often, we hear people say that their participation in the process doesn’t make a difference.
 To combat this, our research explores how to make participation more impactful — having a tangible effect on policy decisions and improving the lives of their community.

-We are an inter-disciplinary group that uses a broad range of social science methods and works on issues ranging from the environment to race to economic inequality (and the intersections therein).
+We are an multi-disciplinary group that uses a broad range of social science methods.
 Several core principles guide our work:

 A Commitment to Both Relevance and Rigor: We believe that the best social science meets the twin goals of relevance (creating usable knowledge for the political actors, communities, and leaders engaged in democratic action and practice) and rigor (meeting the highest standards of academic rigor).
 We reject the notion that rigor and relevance cannot be simultaneously pursued; instead we seek to do research in partnership with the field that also generates testable hypotheses and theories that broaden our understanding of democracy.

 A Commitment to Co-Created Knowledge: We believe true advances occur when knowledge is co-created between academics and practitioners, such that knowledge in one domain is not privileged over knowledge in another domain.
 We seek to work in partnership with the field so that we can mutually learn from the expertise and knowledge that we each bring.

 A Focus on Strategic Agency: Our lab is focused particularly on research that helps identify and sharpen the strategic choices political actors can make.
 We build on existing work that shows the power of structural factors in determining political outcomes, but seek to better understand the places that actors can exercise agency, given a set of socio-political conditions.